sagarpatel6065/sagarpatel6065/README.md

 💫About Me:

-      🔭 I’m currently a student.
+      🔭 I’m currently looking for a job in specific data-related field.

       🌱 I’m currently learning more about machine learning.